Demoboy/KMJCronBundle/Resources/doc/installation.md

 Welcome to the KMJCronBundle.
 The goal of this bundle is to provide an easy way to manage crons.
-It accomplishes this goal by searching for all Symfony 2 commands and searching for the @CronJob annotation.
+It accomplishes this goal by searching for all Symfony 2 commands using the @CronJob annotation.
 When found, the annotation is broken down and installed to the current user's crontab.
 Currently this bundle only supports linux servers.
 There is a know issue where if the server is running cPanel, the crontab cannot be updated.
 Instead list it manually and copy them to the crontab.